ItsRiprod/DeskThing/README.md

 *Let's begin, shall we?*

 This is the DeskThing project.
 Using Spotify's existing Car Thing, the DeskThing makes the perfect desk assistant.
-Integrating Trello API, Spotify API, AccuWeather API, and Macro capabilities, the DeskThing shoots to be *the* thing for controlling your desk environment.
+In short, the DeskThing serves as an alternative OS for the Spotify Car Thing.
+It allows you to load up community-made apps to it to do anything from control your local audio to seeing who is in your discord call!
+This is an open source project made by me, Riprod, an independant developer who's not even out of college!
+If you waant to help contribute to this endeveavor and attetmpt to revive the car thing, you can do so through my buymeacoffee link or through Github Sponsors.

+Cheers!

+*Dammit Jeff posted a video covering the DeskThing!
+Check it out [here](https://youtu.be/vQVuGeoqyUc?si=80bZQEFqH__qxppf&t=416)*

 **⚠️DO NOT PULL MAIN BRANCH ⚠️**